vishkrai/vishkrai.github.io/index.md

 Before joining ISI Delhi, I earned my Master’s in Economics from the Delhi School of Economics (DSE), where I developed a strong grounding in economic theory, dynamic methods, and empirical analysis.

 My current work combines dynamic optimization, structural life-cycle modeling, and quantitative simulations to study how individuals adapt to environmental and health-related risks across occupations and over the life course.
+I also develop computational tools for solving structural macroeconomic models with regime switching, including SwitchingControl.jl (Julia package; pending General Registry inclusion).

 ---